-- the findings of the AEMC in respect of the matters listed in clause 5.6.4(h22(g) of the RulesNER and any other relevant considerations; - a request for AEMO's view as to whether it is appropriate for the AEMC in all the circumstances, to exercise the LRPP in relation to that project or problem and the reasons for those views; - a request for AEMO to provide recommendations as to which Registered ParticipantsNetwork Service Providers (if any) may be an appropriate directed party in the particular circumstances; and - a date by which the advice is to be provided to the AEMC, which is not less than at least 60 business days from the date of the request.; and - any other relevant matter. - 45.3 If AEMO, in preparing advice to the AEMC, forms the view that it requires further time, than initially provided for by the AEMC, it may, with the agreement of the AEMC, provide its advice on a later agreed date. - 45.4 The AEMC must publish on its website: - any terms of reference in relation to a request to AEMO for advice under clause 5.6.422(e) of the RulesNER; and - any extension of the time for the provision of that advice, as agreed between AEMO and the AEMC, and the reasons for the extension.
+- 5.1 This section of these guidelines sets out the processes that apply where the AEMC requests advice from AEMO under clause 5.22(e) of the NER. - 5.2 The AEMC may include in any terms of reference in relation to a request to AEMO for advice under clause 5.22(e) of the NER: - a description of a problem relating to constraints in respect of national transmission flow paths between regional reference nodes ("the problem") or a potential transmission project that will address a problem ("the project"); - the findings of the AEMC in respect of the matters listed in clause 5.22(g) of the NER and any other relevant considerations; - a request for AEMO's view as to whether it is appropriate for the AEMC in all the circumstances, to exercise the LRPP in relation to that project or problem and the reasons for those views; - a request for AEMO to provide recommendations as to which Network Service Providers (if any) may be an appropriate directed party in the particular circumstances; - a date by which the advice is to be provided to the AEMC; and - any other relevant matter. - 5.3 If AEMO, in preparing advice to the AEMC, forms the view that it requires further time than initially provided for by the AEMC, it may, with the agreement of the AEMC, provide its advice on a later agreed date. - 5.4 The AEMC must publish on its website: - any terms of reference in relation to a request to AEMO for advice under clause 5.22(e) of the NER; and - any extension of the time for the provision of that advice, as agreed between AEMO and the AEMC, and the reasons for the extension.

-56 Consultation on advice received from AEMO
+6 Consultation on advice received from AEMO

-- 56.1 The AEMC must publish on its website a copy of AEMO's advice to the AEMC in relation to the exercise of the LRPP and invite comment from interested persons. - 56.2 If advice from AEMO includes a recommendation as to a person who has been nominated as a directed party, the AEMC must invite comment from that person on AEMO's advice, or on any other matters that the AEMC considers relevant. - 56.3 If the AEMC considers that AEMO's advice to the AEMC affects any other person, it may invite comment from that person on AEMO's advice. - 56.4 Any consultation under this section in relation to advice from AEMO is to be for a period of not less than 20 business days.
+- 6.1 The AEMC must publish on its website a copy of AEMO's advice to the AEMC in relation to the exercise of the LRPP and invite comment from interested persons. - 6.2 If advice from AEMO includes a recommendation as to a person who has been nominated as a directed party, the AEMC must invite comment from that person on AEMO's advice, or on any other matters that the AEMC considers relevant. - 6.3 If the AEMC considers that AEMO's advice to the AEMC affects any other person, it may invite comment from that person on AEMO's advice. - 6.4 Any consultation under this section in relation to advice from AEMO is to be for a period of not less than 20 business days.

-67 Provision of information for the exercise of the LRPP
+7 Provision of information for the exercise of the LRPP

-67.1 The AEMC may, from time to time, request persons to provide information to inform the AEMC's decision making in relation to the exercise of the LRPP.

-- 67.2 The AEMC may request information from: - Registered Participants Network Service Providers under consideration by the AEMC as a potential directed party; and - other persons who may be affected by the exercise of the LRPP or who may be capable of providing relevant information to assist the AEMC in its decision making. - 6.3 The AEMC may seek expert advice where it considers this is necessary.
+- 7.1 The AEMC may, from time to time, request persons to provide information to inform the AEMC's decision making in relation to the exercise of the LRPP. - 7.2 The AEMC may request information from: - Network Service Providers under consideration by the AEMC as a potential directed party; and - other persons who may be affected by the exercise of the LRPP or who may be capable of providing relevant information to assist the AEMC in its decision making.

-8. Treatment of confidential information
+8 Treatment of confidential information

-- 7.1 The AEMC's usual practice is 8.1 Subject to any claims of confidentiality, the AEMC will publish information on its website.
-However, where information is provided in relation to the exercise of the LRPP, the AEMC will take all reasonable measures to protect from unauthorised use or disclosure, any information given to it in confidence in connection with the performance of the LRPP, as provided for in section 24 of the Australian Energy Market Commission Establishment Act (SA) 2004 on its website. - 78.2 Those persons providing information should clearly identify the part(s) of the any confidential information that the claim for confidentiality relates to, and give reasons why the material should be treated as confidential.
+- 8.1 Subject to any claims of confidentiality, the AEMC will publish information provided in relation to the exercise of the LRPP on its website. - 8.2 Those persons providing information should clearly identify any confidential information and give reasons why the material should be treated as confidential.

--Role of interested stakeholderspersons in the AEMC's exercise of the LRPP
+9. Role of interested persons in the AEMC's exercise of the LRPP